Parent/athlete Handbook

 bathrooms)

-• Solid black running shorts (no stripes) or skorts
+Solid black running shorts (please no stripes)

-A Note on shoes:
+A Note about real running shoes:

-Yes, you most certainly could go to Kohl’s, Academy, or Dicks Sporting Goods to purchase running shoes and those would be a good option.
-Having run a lot in my lifetime I recently broke down and purchased a higher end custom running shoe for right around $130 at a running shoestore.
-I now feel like I am running on pillows and highly recommend you doing the same for your children.
+Yes, you most certainly can go to Kohl’s, Academy, or Dicks to purchase running shoes and those would be a good option.
+We recommend you go to a local running store to have your child’s foot scanned and sized properly.
 Depending on their size, the following store should be able to help you out and will offer 10%off for all shoes purchased.
-Please call ahead and remember your child’s body is worth a few more dollars.

-Charlotte Running Company Lake Norman-146 Mooresville Commons Way suite i, Mooresville, NC 28117
+146 Mooresville Commons Way suite i, Mooresville, NC 28117

 704-799-1400

-Health and injury
+Health and injury:

 Our practices vary in time and distance.
 For races, a typical distance for middle school is between 3km (1.86mi) and 2 miles.
 High school races will almost always be 5km, which is approximately 3.1 miles.

-Competitive Meets-
+Competitive Meets:

 Our schedule will include meets beginning mid August and ending roughly mid-October.
-All of our meets will be within :90 minutes of the Lake Norman area.
+All of our meets will be within 90 minutes of the Lake Norman area.
 All meet results are posted to nc.milesplit.com

-Team Communication-
+Team Communication:

-All team communication will be relayed through the TeamSnap App.
-Please make sure to fill out our registration form so that you can be added to the Teamsnap website forteam communications.
-Teamsnap will have our practice, meet, and team event schedule.
-It is imperative to follow Teamsnap and utilize the features within the app to stay up to date.
+All team communication will be relayed through the Team Snap App.
+Please make sure to fill out our registration form so that you can be added to the Team snap website for team communications.
+Team Snap will have our practices, meets, and team events schedule.
+It is imperative to follow TeamSnap and utilize the features within the app to stay up to date.
 The team coaches and director do not have time to call each individual family so this app allows us to easily reach all families in one communication portal.
-If a practice needs to be cancelled due to inclement weather the call to cancel will be made 2 hours in advance through Teamsnap.